-

 Get the Vaccine

-- If you have it, bring your identification card and health insurance information.
+If you have them, bring your identification card and health insurance information.
+You don't need a COVID-19 vaccine card, but some providers may update one if you bring it.

 -